 Learning to pick up and hold your guinea pig is very important.
 It is best to know all the tips for doing it properly.

 For starters, let your guinea pig get to know you.
 Put your hand in the cage and let the guinea pigs learn your scent.
 Don’t take it out of the cage for a couple of days until it learns that it can relax around you.
 You should also be relaxed because they can sense anxiety.

 After a couple of days, put your hand in the cage and try to approach the guinea pig.
 Avoid chasing it around the cage but let it comes to you instead.
 Approach the cage carefully not to startle it and try to touch it softly with your fingers.

 Avoid any erratic movement and loud noises.
 If you feel that it will bite you, just stop and leave this operation for some other day.
 It takes time for them to accept the owner.

 Step 3: Learn How to Pick It Up

 If your guinea pig now feels safe around you, try to gently pick it up.
 Use one hand to lift it, place it under the guinea pig, and use one finger to get around one of its legs.
 After that, use the second hand to add support to the guinea pig’s backside.
 Be sure that the grip is solid and firm.
 That way your pet will feel secure.

 Step 4: Treat

 Now you can put it against your chest and carry it.
 Don’t carry it too high and don’t walk too fast.
 Try sitting when petting your guinea pig.
-Understand that they need to go to the bathroom very often, so limit the cuddling sessions to around 10 min (this time depends on the guinea pig).
+Understand that they need to go to the bathroom very often, so limit the cuddling sessions to around 10 min.

 They can also bite you to remind you to feed them.
 Usually, these bites are just gentle nibbles, so you don’t need to worry about them.
 This is just their normal behavior.